 Nice phrases of little meaning.
 Glittering generalities.
 What is worse, is I had doctor’s say these things — and I really wanted to please my doctors!
 So I would work harder.
 I worked hard enough to re-herniate my back — it is true.
 Exercising things too soon can cause real damage.
 Ignoring our body’s signals can cause real damage.

-At first I wanted to blame folks for giving me bad information (I called it ‘lying to me’) – but in reality, I wanted that they said to be true.
+At first I wanted to blame folks for giving me bad information (I called it ‘lying to me’) – but in reality, I wanted what they said to be true.
 I wanted to believe if I only worked harder and pushed more my body would get better.
 So some folks might have suggested more realistic and balanced actions, but wanting my old body back, I filtered out the ‘reality’ and ‘balance’ and listened only to what I thought would ‘fix me’.
 I was willing to do whatever it took to be in less pain and more able-bodied again and I couldn’t hear or consider the idea that my body would never be the same, that I would have to adjust my life to meet its abilities.

 In those days, I didn’t have acceptance, avoided reality and had no concept of ‘stretching’.
 I’m not alone.
 Many PWD’s are afraid if they don’t keep pounding at that brick wall their situation will deteriorate further.